Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 No, Humphrey won't piss on shit.

-He'll sniff shit and then go, oh, oh yeah, and then keep walking.
+He'll sniff shit and then go, oh, yeah, and they keep walking.

 Wow.